alexbejann/Svelte-Auction-Store/README.md

     - Has been created only because we wanted to put add book form into a separate component
 - User.svelte
     - Is the component from Users section table.
+- **Note:**
+ Due to a component (svelte-select) bug you have to search for something in the filters and search box to fill the dropdown
 ## Complex components

 - In books-> [id]-> _layout we are using a scoped slot to display the detail page.
 Inside index.svelte we are processing further the book from the scope.